duruyao/proto-grpc-demo/doc/0-install-guide-en.md

 #### 2.1.3.
 Check

-Check if abseil-cpp is installed successfully by execute `ldd <ABSL_INSTALL_DIR>/lib/libabsl*.so`, and make sure all dependent libraries are linked rightly.
+Check if abseil-cpp is installed successfully by execute `/usr/bin/ldd <ABSL_INSTALL_DIR>/lib/libabsl*.so`, and make sure all dependent libraries are linked rightly.

 ### 2.2. c-ares